KuyaJimbo/Project3_JumpingJim/README.md

 Jumping Jim
 -----------

-Jumping Jim is a C++ program that finds a path from the bottom right of a matrix to the top left using Depth First Search (DFS).
-In this matrix, each cell contains a value indicating the maximum jump distance in four directions (North, South, West, East).
+This project revolves around the "Jumping Jim" maze problem, a challenging puzzle where Jumping Jim navigates through a maze of trampolines, each marked with a number indicating the distance Jim will move when bouncing off it.
+The goal is for Jim to traverse from the upper left corner to the lower right corner of the maze.
+In this matrix, each cell represents a trampoline and contains a value indicating the maximum jump distance in four directions (North, South, West, East).

+I solved this by modeling the problem as a graph with an adjacency list representation and using a DFS algorithm to search for the path to the bottom right corner.

 ### How to Run